Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Introduction

-Much like Dickens’s depiction of an era defined by both promise and peril \cite{dickens2007tale}, GenAI in education can be the “season of Light,” lowering barriers for historically underserved students, or the “season of Darkness,” amplifying inequality through algorithmic bias, plagiarism concerns, or overreliance on machine-generated answers \cite{selwyn2024constructive, kazemitabaar2023novices,hou2024codetailor}.
-For K–12 teachers, who often serve as gatekeepers for societal issues \cite{kaka2023social}, this double-edged nature is not a distant possibility, but an immediate classroom reality they need to act on \cite{xiao2025ai}.
+Much like Dickens’s portrayal of an era marked by both promise and peril \cite{dickens2007tale}, GenAI in education holds the potential to be a “season of Light,” lowering entry barriers and empowering historically underserved learners, or a “season of Darkness,” where algorithmic bias, plagiarism, and overreliance risk deepening existing divides \cite{selwyn2024constructive}.
+From a sociotechnical perspective, technologies do not produce outcomes on their own, as they acquire meaning through human negotiation, institutional norms, and infrastructural conditions \cite{orlikowski1992duality,star1999ethnography,ackerman2000intellectual,li2026moon}.
+K–12 teachers, who often function as everyday mediators of societal issues within classrooms \cite{kaka2023social}, therefore stand at the front line of this tension: for them, GenAI’s double-edged nature is not speculative, but a daily reality requiring judgment, interpretation, and pedagogical action.
 K-12 teachers must navigate how GenAI simultaneously opens new educational opportunities and deepens existing inequities.
 Yet despite its urgency, most existing work continues to examine adoption factors \cite{li2024explanatory,kong2024examining,liu2025adopting} or broad risks in the use of GenAI tools in education \cite{hoernig2024generative,newton2025vulnerable,sallai2024approach,harvey2025don}.
 What remains underexplored is how teachers themselves, those directly mediating young students’ interaction with GenAI, grapple with this tension in their everyday practices and attempt to \textit{teach} GenAI in ways that promote, rather than undermine, educational equality.

 To address these gaps, we focus on how K–12 teachers currently teach their students about GenAI, with particular attention to the global commonalities of the tensions it creates regarding educational equality.
 GenAI is not reshaping K–12 education in any single region; instead, it is transforming educational opportunities and inequalities worldwide.
 These dynamics call for a global perspective to study not only how GenAI is currently being taught in K–12 settings worldwide, but also how it should be taught in the future to foster greater educational equality.